The resource theory of steering: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Antonio Ac\'in, Daniel Cavalcanti and Paul Skrzypczyk for discussions and the EU (RAQUEL, SIQS) for support.
+We would like to thank Antonio Ac\'in, Daniel Cavalcanti, Paul Skrzypczyk and Marco T\'ulio Quintino for discussions and the EU (RAQUEL, SIQS) for support.
 RG acknowledges support from the Alexander von Humboldt Foundation and LA from the EU (REQS - Marie Curie IEF No 299141).

-\section{Parametrisation of the class $\mathsf{SNIO}$}
+\section{Parametrisation of the class $\mathsf{1WLOCC}$}

-In this appendix, we show that any generic assemblage map $\mathcal{M}$ involving stochastic local quantum operations on Bob's side, one-way classical communication from Bob to Alice, and deterministic (probability-preserving) local wirings on Alice's side is of the form given by Eqs. \eqref{eq:final_assemb} and \eqref{eq:def_W} and, therefore, belongs to the class the class $\mathsf{SNIO}$ of Definition \ref{DefSNIOs}.
+In this appendix, we show that any generic assemblage map $\mathcal{M}$ involving stochastic local quantum operations on Bob's side, one-way classical communication from Bob to Alice, and deterministic (probability-preserving) local wirings on Alice's side is of the form given by Eqs. \eqref{eq:final_assemb} and \eqref{eq:def_W} and, therefore, belongs to the class the class $\mathsf{1WLOCC}$ of Definition \ref{Def1WLOCCs}.

 Without loss of generality, such $\mathcal{M}$ can be decomposed into the following sequence (see Fig. \ref{fig:1}) of operations:

 \begin{enumerate} \item Bob applies an arbitrary stochastic generalised measurement, described by a completely-positive non trace-preserving map $\mathcal{E} $, defined by Eqs. \eqref{eq:Kraus_def}, to his quantum subsystem before Alice introduces an input to her device.
 Note that, since the non-signalling condition \eqref{eq:nosignaling} is fulfilled, Bob has a well defined reduced quantum state $\rho_{B}$, given by Eq. \eqref{eq:nosignaling}, independently of Alice still not having chosen her measurement input $x$.
 Therefore, Bob's measurement gives the outcome $\omega$ with the $x$-independent probability $P_\Omega(\omega)$ given by Eq. \eqref{eq:P_Omega}.